daniel-norris/coding_blog/19_march_getting_setup_with_markdown.md

 <br>

-About 2 weeks to go till the start of the course and with the UK in a complete state of panic, sterling at a 35-year low and an inevitable economic recession coming up -I'd imagine there's been better opportunities in the past few years to think about changing careers.
+About 2 weeks to go till the start of the course and with the UK in a complete state of panic, sterling at a 35-year low and an inevitable economic recession coming up - I'd imagine there's been better opportunities in the past few years to think about changing careers.

 Still, onwards and upwards...